luanasousac/qa-portfolio-luana/Project_3_Checkout_Payment/Test Cases/README.md

-# Test Cases
+# Test Cases – Checkout and Payment

-Manual test cases for checkout and payment scenarios.
+This section contains manual test cases designed to validate checkout and payment functionality.

+## Coverage
+Test cases include:
+- Valid checkout flow
+- Invalid payment data
+- Mandatory field validation
+- Error handling scenarios

+## Traceability
+Each test case is linked to one or more bug reports when defects are identified.